uab-cgds-worthey/mecfs-cohort-analysis/README.md

 #### Installing Workflowr

 This repo depends on the `workflowr` package for managing the analysis workflow and generating reports.
 If you encounter issues, follow the instructions below:

 ##### Windows

-1. Install Rtools.

-##### Windows